 These are Paleo-friendly stuffed peppers like you’ve never had before!
 Packed with healthy butternut squash and a satisfying curried beef, these are sure to become a staple in any fit kitchen.
+If you’ve never tried stuffed peppers, let these be your gateway recipe, it’ll open up a whole new world for you!

 I have been on the EDGE of my seat for months (almost a full year) just ANTSY to share pieces of the Fed & Fit Book with you!!
 You see, this 400 page resource contains some of my BEST work.
 It’s got some of my BEST recipes (175+ of them), a summary of my approach to healthy living (via the “4 Pillars of Health”), and a copy of my signature 28-Day Fed & Fit Project.
 It is DENSE and it took me well over a year to write, compile, photograph, and edit.
 Aside from the year spent directly working on the book, if I mentally rewind the clock and look back on the 6 years of this blog, thinking about every post, comment, client, email, and my personal determination to keep getting better, it’s not difficult to see how they all played a part in this singular resource.
 If we want to take it even further back (and look through our “it all happens for a reason” glasses), my personal health struggles which came to a pinnacle in my early 20’s, which finally pushed me to learn about how I could HEAL myself with FOOD, without dieting, determined to be “fed” AND “fit,” it also becomes apparent how those difficulties were absolutely necessary.
 The book hits shelves in a short 3 weeks (on August 16th) and I’m overwhelmed by a feeling of thanks.
 I’m thankful for you reading this now, for my bad food photography which evolved into better food photography, for each and every nutrition client over the years, for my colleagues, for my publisher, for my family, and for every single one of my struggles.